-Angiopoietin-1 is higher in the circulation of patients with p16-negative HNC

-Angiopoietins are a well-described family of vascular growth factors that play a role in embryonic and tumour angiogenesis (Suri et al., 1996, Holash et al., 1999).
-We examined the levels of the pro-angiogenesis factor angiopoietin-1 in the serum of head and neck cancer (HNC, n=17) patients and healthy individuals (n=13) (Figure 1).
-No significant differences were observed in the levels of angiopoietin-1 when the total patient cohort was compared to healthy individuals.
-However, further analysis revealed that angiopoietin-1 levels in the circulation of patients with p16-negative tumours were significantly higher compared to those present in healthy individuals (Figure 1B).
+Angiopoietin-1 is higher in the circulation of patients with p16-negative HNC.
+Angiopoietins are a well-described family of vascular growth factors that have a role in embryonic and tumour angiogenesis (Suri et al, 1996; Holash et al, 1999).
+We examined the levels of the pro-angiogenesis factor angiopoietin-1 in the serum of HNC (n = 17) patients and healthy individuals (n = 13); Figure 1).
+No significant differences were observed in the levels of angiopoietin-1 when the total patient cohort was compared with healthy individuals.
+However, further analysis revealed that angiopoietin-1 levels in the circulation of patients with p16negative tumours were significantly higher compared with those present in healthy individuals (Figure 1B).
 In contrast, serum angiopoietin-1 levels in patients with p16-positive tumours did not differ from healthy individuals (Figure 1B).
-We also examined if the tumour size or nodal status had any impact on the circulating angiopoietin-1 level, neither of which was found to have any influence (Figure 1C,D).
+We also examined whether the tumour size or nodal status had any impact on the circulating angiopoietin-1 level, neither of which was found to have any influence (Figure 1C and D).

-Vascular Endothelial Growth Factor (VEGF) is higher in the circulation of patients with p16-negative HNC differences in serum levels of VEGF were observed between the total patient cohort and the healthy controls (Figure 2A).
-However, in line with our observation with angiopoietin-1, the levels of VEGF were significantly increased in patients with p16negative tumours compared to healthy individuals (Figure 2B).
+Vascular endothelial growth factor is higher in the circulation of patients with p16-negative HNC.
+Vascular endothelial growth factor is upregulated in several tumours and is a potent proangiogenesis factor (Ferrara and Davis-Smyth, 1997; McMahon, 2000).
+We next evaluated the levels of circulating VEGF in patients with HNC (n = 17) and healthy individuals (n = 13).
+No differences in serum levels of VEGF were observed between the total patient cohort and the healthy controls (Figure 2A).
+However, in line with our observation with angiopoietin-1, the levels of VEGF were significantly increased in patients with p16-negative tumours compared with healthy individuals (Figure 2B).
 Moreover, circulating VEGF levels in patients with p16-positive tumours were comparable to those present in healthy individuals (Figure 2B).
 In contrast to the p16 status, tumour and nodal stage had no influence on circulating VEGF levels (data not shown).
-Furthermore, whilst circulating levels of VEGF (total) showed a difference between patients carrying p16-positive or negative tumours, no such difference was observed in VEGF-D levels (Figure 2C, D).
+Furthermore, whereas circulating levels of VEGF (total) showed a difference between patients carrying p16-positive or -negative tumours, no such difference was observed in VEGF-D levels (Figure 2C and D).